rasp20/miraculous/readme.md

 - Improve code coverage by create test file for all components and redux actions.
 - Implement Lazy Load for table if needed.

+#

+## 6. Deployment

+This project was deployed using vercel.
+To preview the project, you can access https://miraculous-project.vercel.app/